Cooked Rice (1 Cup, Cooked) and Ragi Mudde (1 Piece)

 Portion Control

-Start by reducing the portion size of cooked rice and ragi mudde.
-Smaller servings will lead to a lesser impact on your blood sugar levels.
+Reduce the serving size of cooked rice and ragi mudde.
+Smaller portions will lead to a smaller glucose response.

 Include Healthy Fats

-Incorporate healthy fats like avocados, nuts, or seeds into your meals.
-These can help stabilize blood sugar levels by slowing digestion.
+Incorporate healthy fats like avocados, nuts, or seeds into your meal.
+They slow down digestion and help stabilize blood sugar levels.

 Stay Hydrated